tobyg98/programming-challenge/README.md

 To run the given application,

 1. ``mvn clean install``
-2. ``mvn exec:java`` // TODO: Make sure this loads the properties file properly
+2. ``mvn exec:java`` // NOTE: This currently does not work, feel free to fix it or use an IDE like Intellij.

 To run tests,